 Sweet potatoes are well tolerated in most people.

-However, they are considered fairly high in substances called oxalates, which may cause problems in people who are prone to kidney stone formation (54).
+However, they are considered fairly high in substances called oxalates, which may increase your risk of kidney stones (

-They are excellent sources of vitamin A (in the form of beta-carotene), as well as many other vitamins, minerals and plant compounds.
+Sweet potatoes are underground tubers that are excellent sources of beta carotene, as well as many other vitamins, minerals, and plant compounds.

 This root vegetable may have several health benefits, such as improved blood sugar regulation and vitamin A levels.